-Whether your company uses a Waterfall methodology such as Stage-Gate, an Agile approach like Scrum or some combination, the basic steps remain the same.
-These are to gather the requirements, design a solution and build a product.
+Whether your company uses a Waterfall methodology such as Stage-Gate, an Agile approach like Scrum, or some combination, the basic steps remain the same.
+These are to gather the requirements, design a solution, and build a product.

-“In several projects I have run there seemed to be more focus on hitting the target release date – rather than the product manager checking we were actually delivering a viable product.”
+In several projects I have run there seemed to be more focus on hitting the target release date – rather than the product manager checking we were actually delivering a viable product.

 An ongoing process

 Managing requirements is not a one-off task.
-The reality is that you get an ongoing stream of requirements, changes and updates that have to be managed throughout the development project and beyond.
-As you uncover and adjust requirements you’ll be continually balancing what can be included in each release given the resources available and your target delivery date.
-For example what goes on the roadmap for the future?
+The reality is that you get an ongoing stream of requirements, changes, and updates that have to be managed throughout the development project and beyond.
+As you uncover and adjust requirements, you’ll be continually balancing what can be included in each release given the resources available and your target delivery date.
+For example, what goes on the roadmap for the future?
 What just isn’t important enough for your target market?
 What really does have to make it into the next release?

 There is no single best way

 There is no right or wrong way to manage requirements.
-The more formal and detailed the process the less room there is for ambiguity but the longer things take.
-Too little rigour and there is a danger that what’s built doesn’t meet market or business needs.
+The more formal and detailed the process, the less room there is for ambiguity, but the longer things take.
+Too little rigor and there is a danger that what’s built doesn’t meet market or business needs.
 What’s appropriate will depend on your product, company culture, what’s been successful in the past, development processes, proximity to the development team, time-to-market pressures as well as your appetite for risk.
 You need to decide where on the scale you want to be.
 For example, you would be well to the left for a life-support system and well to the right if looking after a small web site for your local club.

 So what could possibly go wrong?

-As we write requirements we get things wrong and miss things out.
+As we write requirements, we get things wrong and miss things out.
 Things get miscommunicated or misunderstood.
 Our understanding of customers and their problems changes and improves.
 And the inevitable pressure to release on time means that things are dropped or changed.
 So what gets built is rarely exactly what we expect or want.